NicLandajo/Crate/README.md

 ## Updating Crate

 Check for updates using the Update button in Crate's Settings page, or visit the repository and open version.txt which lists the current version, what changed, and which files to replace.
-Most updates only affect menu.py, making the process a simple file swap with no risk to your libraries, carts, or user data.
+Most updates only affect very few files, making the process a simple file swap with no risk to your libraries, carts, or user data.

 ## Licenses